mostafagholizadeh/kubernetes/README.md

 -6 config ingress.yaml

--7 in helm chart directory use this command for Package the Helm chart: "helm package wordpress-site" This command will create a .tgz file.
+-7 in helm chart directory use this command for Package the Helm chart: "helm package wp" This command will create a .tgz file.

--8 Now, you can install the Helm chart with: "helm install wordpress-site ./wordpress-site-1.0.0.tgz"
+-8 Now, you can install the Helm chart with: "helm install wp ./wp-1.0.0.tgz"

 -9 check the status of the resources with: kubectl get pods -A